The vegan food launches you need to know for Veganuary and beyond

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Veganuary 2023: The biggest new vegan launches to know, from Pret to Dominos
+Veganuary 2023: The biggest new vegan launches to know, from Aldi to Wagamama

 Are you pledging to go plant-based?
 These vegan alternatives leave you spoiled for choice

-One person has signed up for Veganuary 2023 every 2.4 seconds so far this year and if you’re considering taking the plant-based pledge, there’s plenty to get excited about.
+One person has signed up for Veganuary 2023 every 2.4 seconds this year and if you’re considering taking the plant-based pledge, there’s plenty to get excited about.

 For the uninitiated, the annual challenge encourages meat-eaters to adopt a vegan lifestyle throughout the month of January.
 From boosting your health after a particularly busy (read: boozy) festive season to reducing animal suffering and helping the environment, there are myriad benefits to joining the swathes of vegan foodies for January.